y-ates/eboard/README.md

 (eboard checks the LC_MESSAGES, LC_ALL, LANGUAGE and LANG environment variables for language settings, in this order)

-You can use, modify and redistribute eboard under the terms of the GNU General Public License, version 2 or any later version published by the Free Software Foundation.
-The license is included in the COPYING file.

 To compile/install it (as root):

 ```